ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Introduction

+$\bullet$ We propose ELSA (Efficient LLM-centric Split Aggregation), a framework that integrates SL and HFL to address device data heterogeneity and resource constraints for LLM fine-tuning at the network edge.
+Within ELSA, devices and edge servers collaboratively train edge-side model segments, while a cloud server performs global model aggregation.

-\begin{itemize} \item We design a task-agnostic, behavior-aware hierarchical clustering mechanism.
+$\bullet$ To enhance robustness under data heterogeneity, client unreliability, and communication constraints in distributed LLM fine-tuning, we design a task-agnostic, behavior-aware hierarchical clustering mechanism.
 This strategy is further enhanced with\textit{ (i)} a trustworthiness score based on prediction consistency (to filter poisoned or noisy clients), and \textit{(ii)} a latency-aware edge server assignment policy.
-In addition, we develop an SL-aware model segmentation strategy that explicitly leverages the heterogeneous capabilities of devices and edge servers.
+In addition, we develop an SL-aware dynamic model segmentation strategy that explicitly leverages the heterogeneous capabilities of devices and edge servers, achieving a principled balance between training cost and model performance.

-\item We introduce a model compression scheme based on computational sketches.
-Building on this design, we incorporate semantic subspace orthogonal perturbation (SS-OP) to preserve data privacy throughout the training process.
+$\bullet$ To reduce communication overhead and improve system efficiency, we introduce a model compression scheme based on computational sketches.
+Building on this design, we incorporate semantic subspace orthogonal perturbation (SS-OP) to preserve data privacy throughout the training process, mitigating the risk of adversarial attacks and information leakage during model update exchanges across the network.